JoshMcKin/hot_tub/README.md

 * Support for closing resources on shutdown

 ### HotTub::Sessions
-A [ThreadSafe::Cache](https://github.com/headius/thread_safe) where URLs are mapped to a pool or client instance.
+A [ThreadSafe::Cache](https://github.com/headius/thread_safe) where URLs are mapped to a HotTub::Pool

 ### Requirements
 HotTub is tested on MRI, JRUBY and Rubinius